 Expert for Shibboleth and OpenLDAP

-DAASI International is expert for the advanced open source technologies Shibboleth and OpenLDAP, both being essential for stable, secure and long-lasting AAIs (Authentication and Authorization Infrastructures) and directory service structures.
+DAASI International is an expert for the advanced open source technologies Shibboleth and OpenLDAP, both being essential for stable, secure and long-lasting AAIs (Authentication and Authorization Infrastructures) and directory service structures.

-Special training and workshops
+Specialized trainings and workshops

 While offering workshops to special technologies like Shibboleth and LDAP, DAASI International also offers tailor-made trainings, individually adapted to your research projects and requirements.